-Reimbursement Col Reason Implementation guidance Initiation 1.
-Pembrolizumab should be reimbursed only if all of the following conditions are met: 1.1.
-Adults aged 18 years or older 1.2.
-Stage IB (T2a ≥ 4 cm), II, or IIIA NSCLC 1.3.
-Undergone complete surgical resection (with negative margins and have no clinical or radiographic evidence of disease) and platinum-based chemotherapy 1.4.
-PD-L1 TPS score < 50% as determined by pathology testing The KEYNOTE-091 trial demonstrated that adjuvant treatment with pembrolizumab has a clinical benefit compared to placebo in adult patients with completely resected stage IB-IIIA NSCLC and a PD-L1 TPS score < 50%.
-Adjuvant chemotherapy was not mandatory in the KEYNOTE-091 trial but was to be considered for patients with stage IB disease and strongly recommended for those with stage II or IIIA disease according to local practice and national guidelines, and the majority of patients enrolled in the trial received adjuvant chemotherapy.
-All patients included the reimbursement request population had received adjuvant chemotherapy.
-2. Patients must have good performance status.
+Reimbursement condition Reason Implementation guidance 1.1. adults aged 18 years or older 1.2. stage IB (T2a ≥ 4 cm), II, or IIIA NSCLC 1.3. undergone complete surgical resection (with negative margins and have no clinical or radiographic evidence of disease) and platinum-based chemotherapy 1.4.
+PD-L1 TPS score &lt; 50% as determined by pathology testing. in adults with completely resected stage IB-IIIA NSCLC and a PD-L1 TPS score < 50%.
+Adjuvant chemotherapy was not mandatory in the KEYNOTE-091 trial but was to be considered for patients with stage IB disease and strongly recommended for those with stage II or IIIA disease, according to local practice and national guidelines, and the majority of patients enrolled in the trial received adjuvant chemotherapy.
+All patients included in the reimbursement request population had received adjuvant chemotherapy.
+Patients must have good performance status.
 Patients enrolled in the KEYNOTE-091 trial had an ECOG PS of 0 or 1.
 Based on clinical expert input, selected patients with an ECOG PS of more than 1 could be considered for treatment at the discretion of the treating physician.
-3. Pembrolizumab should not be reimbursed in patients who meet any of the following criteria: 3.1.
-Received or planned to receive neoadjuvant or adjuvant radiotherapy and/or neoadjuvant chemotherapy for the current malignancy 3.2.
-Prior treatment with an anti-PD-1, anti-PD-L1/2, anti-CD137, CTLA-4 modulators, or any other immune-modulating agents.
+Pembrolizumab should not be reimbursed in patients who meet any of the following criteria: 3.1. received or planned to receive neoadjuvant or adjuvant radiotherapy and/or neoadjuvant chemotherapy for the current malignancy 3.2. prior treatment with an anti-PD-1, anti-PD-L1, anti-PD-L1, anti-PD-L2, anti-CD137, or CTLA-4 modulator, or any other immunomodulating drugs.
 In the KEYNOTE-091 trial, previous neoadjuvant or adjuvant radiotherapy for the current malignancy was not permitted.
-Patients with prior treatment with an anti-PD-1, anti-PD-L1/2, anti-CD137, CTLA-4 modulators, or any other immunemodulating agents were excluded from the trial as well. - Discontinuation 4.
-Reimbursement of pembrolizumab should be discontinued upon occurrence of any of the following: 4.1.
-Disease recurrence 4.2.
-Unacceptable toxicity 4.3.
-Completion of 1 year of treatment or 18 doses, whichever comes first.
+Patients with prior treatment with an anti-PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, or CTLA-4 modulators, or any other immunomodulating drugs were excluded from the trial as well.
+Discontinuation Reimbursement of pembrolizumab should be discontinued upon occurrence of any of the following: 4.1. disease recurrence 4.2. unacceptable toxicity 4.3. completion of 1 year of treatment or 18 doses, whichever comes first.
 In the KEYNOTE-091 trial, adjuvant treatment with pembrolizumab continued until disease recurrence, new malignancy, unacceptable toxicity, investigator's decision, withdrawal of consent, or completion of 18 cycles (approximately 1 year) of treatment.
-Prescribing 5.
-Pembrolizumab should be prescribed by clinicians with This is meant to ensure that pembrolizumab is prescribed for
+Prescribing Pembrolizumab should be prescribed by clinicians with This is meant to ensure that pembrolizumab is prescribed for appropriate patients and that adverse

-Reimbursement condition Reason Implementation guidance expertise in managing lung cancer. appropriate patients and that adverse effects are managed in an optimized and timely manner.
+Reimbursement condition Reason Implementation guidance expertise in managing lung cancer. effects are managed in an optimized and timely manner.
 Pricing 6.
-A reduction in price The ICER for pembrolizumab is \$103,900 per QALY gained when compared with active surveillance.
-A price reduction of 54% would be required for pembrolizumab to achieve an ICER of \$50,000 per QALY gained compared with
+A reduction in price.
+The ICER for pembrolizumab is \$103,900 per QALY gained when compared with active surveillance.
+A price reduction of 54% would be required for pembrolizumab to achieve an ICER of \$50,000 per QALY gained compared with active surveillance.

-CTLA-4 = cytotoxic T-lymphocyte antigen 4; ECOG = Eastern Cooperative Oncology Group; ICER = incremental cost-effectiveness ratio; NSCLC = non-small cell lung cancer; PD-1 = programmed cell death protein 1; PD-L1 = programmed cell death-ligand 1; PS = performance status; QALY = quality-adjusted life-year; TPS = tumor proportion score.
+ECOG = Eastern Cooperative Oncology Group; ICER = incremental cost-effectiveness ratio; NSCLC = non-small cell lung cancer; PS = performance status; QALY = quality-adjusted life-year; T2a = tumour stage 2a; TPS = tumour proportion score.